unoplatform/uno/doc/articles/uno-development/contributing-intro.md

 If you're doing development for Uno's macOS support, you'll need to build and run Uno using Visual Studio for Mac.
 [There's a separate guide for that here](building-uno-macos.md).

-You can contribute to Uno directly from your browser using GitPod.
-[Find out how.](../features/working-with-gitpod.md)
+You can contribute to Uno directly from your browser using GitPod, [find out how](../features/working-with-gitpod.md).

 Whether you're fixing a bug or working on a new feature, [inspecting the visual tree of a running app](debugging-inspect-visual-tree.md) is often a key step.